Leaky Gas – How to Find a Gas Leak – BBQ Gas Leak Test

 Liquid laundry detergent doesn’t work as well as dish soap, as it is formulated to be low sudsing.

-Remember to cover the entire hose assembly from the gas bottle valve to the hose attachment to the gas BBQ or gas heater with soap solution.
+Remember to cover the entire hose assembly from the gas bottle valve to the hose attachment to the gas BBQ or gas heater with soap solution to find a gas leak.

 Open the valve to pressurise the system, without turning on the gas BBQ burners, and look for soap bubbles or sniff for the rotten egg smell.

-This quick 60 second video shows how to perform the soap bubble test for leaky gas – soapy water leak test:
+This quick 60 second video shows how to find a gas leak by performing the soap bubble test for leaky gas – soapy water leak test:

-How to Do Soapy Water Leak Test – How to Detect Leaky Gas in Your Home
+How to Do Soapy Water Leak Test – How to Find Leaky Gas in Your Home

-♦ To detect a gas leak in your home, start by putting some soapy water in a spray bottle or a dish.
+♦ To find a gas leak in your home, start by putting some soapy water in a spray bottle or a dish.

 ♦ Turn on the LPG gas bottle without turning on the gas BBQ.
 This pressurises the system.